lorin/resilience-engineering/README.md

 * [Six stages to the new view of human error](http://www.humanfactors.lth.se/fileadmin/lusa/Sidney_Dekker/articles/2007/SafetyScienceMonitor.pdf)
 * [Behind Human Error]
 * [Employees: A Problem to Control or Solution to Harness?](http://sidneydekker.com/wp-content/uploads/2014/08/DekkerPS2014.pdf)
+* [Team Coordination in Escalating Situations: An Empirical Study Using Mid-Fidelity Simulation]

 ## John C. Doyle